nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/wifi/README.hostap_hwsim.md

 AP devices.
 See the upstream project documentation for more info.

-The upstream test framework is integrated within Chrome OS to run via the [network.HostapHwsim] Tast test wrapper.
+The upstream test framework is integrated within Chrome OS to run via the [wifi.HostapHwsim] Tast test wrapper.
 This test has some limited software dependencies, which are installed via the `USE=wifi_hostap_test` feature flag.
 Currently, this `USE` flag is enabled only on `BOARD=amd64-generic` and those that inherit from it.
 The easiest way to use the tests is via a VM target, like